-You may be able to get disability benefits if you were discharged under conditions other than dishonorable and you have an illness that’s on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation—and if you had contact with ionizing radiation while serving in the military by:
+You may be able to get disability benefits if you were discharged under conditions other than dishonorable and you have an illness that’s on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation.

-- Being part of atmospheric nuclear weapons testing, or
+- Were part of atmospheric nuclear weapons testing, or

-- Serving in the postwar occupation of Hiroshima or Nagasaki, or
+- Served in the postwar occupation of Hiroshima or Nagasaki, or

-- Being a prisoner of war (POW) in Japan, or
+- Were a prisoner of war (POW) in Japan, or

-- Working as an x-ray technician, in a reactor plant, or in nuclear medicine or radiography (while on active duty or during active or inactive duty for training in the Reserves), or
+- Worked as an x-ray technician, in a reactor plant, or in nuclear medicine or radiography (while on active duty or during active or inactive duty for training in the Reserves), or

-- Doing tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
+- Did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
 7384L(14))

 - Part of underground nuclear weapons testing at Amchitka Island, Alaska, or